pyroesp/pyroesp.github.io/_posts/2019-07-07-PlayStation-1-reset-mod.md

 The Arduino Nano will use the controller 3.5V from the PlayStation so I removed the AMS1117 5V voltage regulator.
 I also removed the CH340 chip, as I won't have to use the serial port anymore, and some misc caps/diode.
 This way only the ATMEGA328P will be powered by the PlayStation, plus it makes the bottom of the Arduino Nano flat.

+**Note:** If you keep the Arduino Nano as is and plug it into your computer via USB **after** you installed it in the PS1, you are going to put 5V on the PlayStation 3.5V.
+This will do 3 things:
+* Send 5V to the controller through the 3.5V connection: might break stuff, I don't know...
+* Send 5V to the PlayStation through the 3.5V connection: might break stuff, I don't know...
+* Blow the controller 3.5V fuse (PS605): definitely broken, no more controller or memory card detected until the fuse gets replaced.

 ![Arduino Nano Bottom]({{ "https://github.com/pyroesp/PlayStation-1-Reset-Mod/raw/master/Pictures/arduino nano bottom.jpg" }})